omarperezr/SNotes-cli/README.md

-<h1>Terminal N</h1>
+# NTerminal

-<p>Do you want an easy way to store and retrieve your credentials directly from the terminal?</p>
+### Do you want an easy way to store and retrieve your credentials directly on the terminal?
-<p>NTerminal is a really simple command line tool that lets you create/update/delete notes and passwords, passwords are encrypted with AES using a master password so you dont need to remember all those postgresql, mongodb, server and other command line credentials.
-Once you select a password or note you'll get a prompt to copy the text straight to your clipboard.
-Storing notes and passwords has never been this easy</p>
+### NTerminal is a really simple command line tool that lets you do exactly that!

+#### Why is NTerminal great?
+- No need to remember multiple credentials, just set a master password and you won't need to worry remembering all those server and databases credentials anymore!
+- Create/update/delete notes and passwords and store them locally using protobuf so if you want to use them in another project with another language you can!
+- Encrypt your notes and passwords with military grade security (AES).
+- Get your data directly to your clipboard
+- The master password can be store locally with keyring so you don't have to enter your password constantly, the cached password will be deleted in the configured time.
+You can also choose to never store it in keyring